 When my son was born, I let go of academia and began deepening my knowledge of Ayurveda.
 I started to learn the basics of how to ground myself and create a sense of stability, cohesion, and integrity in my body, mind, and spirit.

 After a move to Bangkok, I became a preschool teacher and rediscovered my love for play and the deep presence that comes from it.
 It was the perfect antidote to my former control-freak, intellectual self.

 Eventually, I was able to meet myself with the same compassion I developed for the children I taught.
 I began to let go—slowly and painfully—of my fearful need for control.

 The children were constantly coaxing me out of my own conceptual framework, challenging me to show up and be present with them in their messy, wild, uncontrollable world.

-This was the perfect antidote to the intellectual overlay that kept me from experiencing my life fully, and re-introduced play into my life in a big and lasting way.
+This reintroduced play into my life in a big and lasting way.

-Once I broke free of the self-made chains of needing to be a certain way, I was able to finally live out my love of embodied creativity, passionate presence, and the pursuit of living life in a constant state of play and freedom.
+It’s a lifelong journey to live out my love of embodied creativity, passionate presence, and the pursuit of living life in a constant state of play.

 I hope you’ll join me in the shared experience of enraptured living, reverent irreverence, and remembering the joy in the simplicity of being human.